RYBD BLOG

 • C corporations can elect to be taxed as S corporations, but C corporation-retained earnings are taxed at dividend rates when distributed.

-Entrepreneurs need to carefully study these entity options to determine which one optimally balances legal protections and risks with benefits.
+Entrepreneurs need to carefully study these business entity options and tax implications to determine which one optimally balances legal protections and risks with benefits.
 In this blog post, we defined each entity type and offer our opinion about when each should be used.
 However, the information contained in the blog should be used as a preliminary guideline to narrow the options.
-Consultation with your RYBD advisor as well as securing a legal opinion is recommended prior to filing for the chosen entity.
+Consultation with your RYBD advisor, who can assist with securing a legal opinion, is recommended prior to filing for the chosen entity.
+Contact us today to get started.

 Share this post.